rutkaykarabulak/Data-Abstraction-and-Problem-Solving-With-CPP/README.md

-You can assume this repository as a practice area of book called "Data Abstraction and Problem Solving with C++"

-I've created this repository to improve my data structures skills, and for anyone who got stuck at some point of implement those data structures via using that book.

-In addition, you can find a bunch of "C++ Interlude" practise belong to book.
-I used this repository to track my improvement and  process of learning data structures, please do not accept this repository as a solution of all problems belong to book, just accept it as a helper.

-Some of implementations belong to me because i used "Sixth Edition" of book, since C++ has gained lots of feature from that day some of implementations did need to change by me, so you can find newest implementation features throughout it.
+I've created this repo in order to track my progress on data structures and algorithms.
+This repo consists of implementation of chapters and interludes of the book.
+Some implementations can be slightly different from the book, since C++ has gained some new features since the book were published.

 Data Abstraction & Problem Solving with C++
 WALLS AND MIRRORS